-Students Needing English For Speakers of Other Languages-ESOL instruction before starting academic classes.
+Students Needing English For Speakers of Other Languages-ESOL

+English for speakers of other languages (ESOL) is designed for students who need additional English instruction before starting academic classes.
 For admission into the program, students must provide a high school diploma or GED certificate.
 Before enrolling in ESOL classes, students are required to take the approved English placement test at KCKCC.
 Using these test scores, the ESOL advisor will assist students with enrollment.
 Call the ESOL coordinator at 913-288-7625 or the Arts, Communication, and Humanities Division 913-288-7674 for an appointment.